This post may contain affiliate links. Read the full disclosure

 Are you looking for the best Melbourne attractions for families?
-Australia is one of the most family friendly countries in the world and each state offers something special.
-Victoria is no exception, with loads of family attractions Melbourne and beyond.
+Australia is one of the most family-friendly countries in the world and each state offers something special.
+Victoria is no exception, with loads of family attractions in Melbourne and beyond the city centre.

 A visit to the capital city is a must, as there is no shortage of things to do with kids in Melbourne as well as some beautiful beaches not too far from the city!
 Where you are looking for animal encounters or educational experiences, outdoors fun or adventurous things to do in Melbourne.

 Melbourne is a must-visit in Australia, for families, solo travellers and couples, although our favourite trip is the family-friendly kind!!